digital-archives/HISTGA1011/slides/automation.md

 # How do I learn scripting?

 - Other people's code repositories.
-- Formal training through universities or "bootcamps".
+- Formal training through programs or "bootcamps".
-- Blogs and websites.
+- Websites, blogs
 - Classes, workshops and webinars.
-- Conferences like code4lib, Bitcurator forum, Associate for Moving Image Archivists.
-- YouTube, TikTok, LinkedIn Learning.
+- YouTube, TikTok, LinkedIn Learning
-- Experimenting with your own projects.
+- Experimenting on your own

 ---